Introduction to Webpack

 4. Dependency Issues

-The dependency issues are eliminated while using the webpack application.
-The libraries and scripts in such a manner that dependency among them can be reduce.
+The dependency issues are eliminated while using this application.
+The libraries and scripts in such a manner that dependency among them can be reduced.

 5. Development Can Be Done Fast